eshazen/scope-clock/README.md

 This was going to be a simple clone of some rather simplistic transistor-based designs around the internet, but now I've got something more ambitious in mind!
+Here is an early 3D preview:

 ![3D Preview](pix/3d_pre.jpg)